gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 * HPS 0.6 or HPS 0.7 (with trimmer resistor) - $7.50.
 * HPS 0.4 (without trimmer resistor) - $2.15.

-Total cost for a minimal system.
+Total cost for the least expensive system.
 * No display, LEDs, test points, Ethernet, or configuration switches.
 * No separate IPS and SCA for damper processing.
 * No damper sensors.
+Damper position is estimated in firmware from hammer position.
 * No trimmer resistors on HPS hammer sensors.
 * Total = $120 + $45 + 88 * $2.15 = $354.20.

-Total cost for a complete system.
+Total cost for the most expensive system.
 * All features - boards are fully populated.
 * Separate processing for dampers.
 * Trimmer resistors on sensors for fine tuning calibration.
+The piano firmware autocalibrates sensor variations.
+Experiments show that trimming resistors do not add much benefit.
+But they are a very expensive option since 88 (or 176) are required.
 * Total = 2 * ($175 + $50 + 88 * $7.50) = $1770.

 The above estimates do not include the mechanical equipment cost (sensor bars and hammer stop bar) or the cost of a piano action.